CharlieChenEC/sonic-utilities/doc/Command-Reference.md

   ```
   config mirror_session add <session_name> <src_ip> <dst_ip> <dscp> <ttl> [gre_type] [queue]
   ```
+- Parameters:
+  1) session name
+  2) source IP address
+  3) destination IP address
+  4) DSCP (QoS) value with which mirrored packets are forwarded
+  5) TTL value
+  6) optional - GRE type in GRE tunnel packet.
+The range is  0...0xFFFF, also accept decimal format.
+The default value is 0x88BE.
+  7) optional - Queue in which packets shall be sent out of the device.
+This parameter accepts 0 only in current implementation.
+  8) optional - List of source ports which can have both Ethernet and LAG ports.
+  9) optional - Direction - Mirror session direction when configured along with Source port.
+(Supported rx/tx/both. default direction is both)
+  10) optional - Policer which will be used to control the rate at which frames are mirrored.

 - Example:

+  The example below show to create a ERSPAN session with name mrr_legacy, source address 1.2.3.4, destination address 20.21.22.23, DSCP 8, TTL 100 and GRE-type 0x6558.
   ```
   admin@sonic:~# config mirror_session add mrr_legacy 1.2.3.4 20.21.22.23 8 100 0x6558 0
   admin@sonic:~# show mirror_session